 The largest group in which the results of the Company are consolidated is that headed by YTL Corporation Berhad incorporated in Malaysia.
 The consolidated financial statements of these groups are available to the public and can be obtained from Menara YTL, 205 Jalan Bukit Bintang, 55100 Kuala Lumpur, Malaysia.

 31. Subsequent events

-The final dividend for the year was declared in March 2024 and paid in April 2024.
-On 9 April 2024, the company repaid £50m in relation to a European Investment Bank term loan.
+The final dividend for the year was declared in June 2024 and paid in July 2024.